Document Guide — Marriage Acceptance Certificate

 ICA · MOM Route B

-Authentication route Route B — Notary-Verified (4-step process) Workflow (1) Certified Translation prepared → (2) Japanese notary office (sworn certification of translator) → (3) Legal Affairs Bureau (notary public seal certification) → (4) MOFA apostille Notary public May be requested for sworn certification of translator Legal basis ICA official guidance (ask.gov.sg) explicitly accepts translations produced by a notary public in the issuing country Validity period Within 3-6 months of issuance
+Authentication route Route B — Notary-Verified (4-step process) Workflow (1) Certified Translation prepared → (2) Japanese notary office (authentication of the translator's certification) → (3) Legal Affairs Bureau (notary public seal certification) → (4) MOFA apostille Notary public May be requested for authentication of the translator's certification Reference requirements ICA official guidance (ask.gov.sg) explicitly accepts translations produced by a notary public in the issuing country (Reference: ICA: Translation Requirements for Non-English Documents) Validity period Varies by receiving authority and application type; check current written instructions before arranging apostille and translation.

 Common use cases Long-Term Visit Pass (LTVP) · Dependent's Pass · Permanent Residence (PR) application · Singapore-side marriage registration (ROM) · spouse's work permit